 Design for the scatterbrain.

 We know we’re all members of this group in 2020.
 We’re distracted.
-Give us back our focus…on the page!
+Give us back our focus when you design your magazine UI…on the page!
 But don’t just focus for the average eye.
 Focus for the average eye of your target audience.

 You don’t read or use your online magazine the same way others do.
 Everyone has a slightly different or even a widely unique method of reviewing a magazine.
 Some people jump right to a single section.
 Others flip pages before committing to reading anything inside.
 Get feedback from all these varied perusers and keep a reading diary just for perusing.
 Make everyone on your testing panel contribute.